Outage highlights how vital Facebook has become worldwide

 “Insecurity makes everyone worry,” he said.

-Meanwhile, for small businesses, the Facebook and Instagram outages meant hundreds or thousands of dollars in lost revenue.
+Facebook said the outage was due to an internal error related to a “configuration change” but gave no details.

-“Today’s outage brought our reliance on Facebook — and its properties like Whatsapp and Instagram — into sharp relief,” said Brooke Erin Duffy, professor of communications at Cornell University.
-She said there are sprawling categories of workers whose livelihoods depend on the platforms functioning.
+The outage came amid a crisis at Facebook, accused by a whistleblower on “60 Minutes” and on Capitol Hill of profiting from hate and division and suppressing research showing that Instagram contributes to body-image problems, eating disorders and thoughts of suicide in young women.

-She said the outage is just one example of how entrepreneurs and small businesses are vulnerable any time Facebook or others introduce a new feature or make some other change that affects the way the sites function.
+For small businesses, the outages meant hundreds or thousands of dollars in lost revenue.

 Sarah Murdoch runs a small Seattle-based travel company called Adventures with Sarah and relies on Facebook Live videos to promote her tours.
-She estimated the outage cost her thousands of dollars in bookings.
+She estimated the breakdown cost her thousands of dollars in bookings.

 “I’ve tried other platforms because I am wary of Facebook, but none of them are as powerful for the type of content I create,” Murdoch said.
 As for her losses, “it may only be a few people, but we are small enough that it hurts.”

-Heather Lynton has run a portrait studio in Lynton, Indiana, for 18 years.
+Heather Rader runs How Charming Photography in Linton, Indiana.
 She takes photographs for schools and sports teams and makes yard signs with the photos.
-She has her own website but said parents and other customers most often try to reach her through social media.
+She has her own website but said parents and other customers mostly try to reach her through social media.

 She said she might have lost three or four bookings for photo sessions at $200 a client.